-The new Toy Safety Directive is part of the New Legislative Framework, which means that while the rules in the Directive define the “essential requirements” that toys must meet before being placed on the market, they do not include detailed technological specifications about how to ensure that risks are avoided.
+The Toy Safety Directive is part of the New Legislative Framework, which means that while the rules in the Directive define the “essential requirements” that toys must meet before being placed on the market, they do not include detailed technological specifications about how to ensure that risks are avoided.
 This detail is dealt with by harmonised standards which are drawn up by European standardisation bodies such as CEN and CENELEC.
 Products that comply with the harmonised standards are presumed to meet the corresponding essential requirements.

 Standardisation is carried out by independent standards bodies, acting at national, European and international level.
 All interested parties (manufacturers, consumers, trade unions, environmental NGOs, public authorities, etc.) are involved in developing technical specifications.